freebsd/pkg/external/curl/docs/VULN-DISCLOSURE-POLICY.md

 The curl command blanks the contents of a number of command line arguments to prevent them from appearing in process listings.
-It does not blank all arguments even if some of them that are not blanked might contain sensitive data.
+It does not blank all arguments, even though some that are not blanked might contain sensitive data.
 We consider this functionality a best-effort and omissions are not security vulnerabilities.